 So anyway, here we are.
 The classic muffuletta sold in New Orleans is on a big round loaf of bread; because this isn’t particularly easy to find, I use ciabatta.
 But the olive salad is what really sets the muffuletta apart from other sandwiches.
 In addition to the olives, you’ve got cauliflower, artichoke hearts, roasted red peppers, celery, pepperoncini and capers.
 It’s all tossed together and left to marinate in an herbed red wine vinaigrette.

 Muffulettas are typically served cold, but since the mushrooms are grilled in this one, you can totally serve them warm too.
 They’ll keep in the fridge for a day, so they’re perfect for making in advance for a summer picnic.
+Scroll down for the exact recipe and welcome a new addition to your regular rotation!

 For the olive salad: